 - 1. Define and describe a multiplying church. - 2.
-Identify universal characteristics of church planting movements. - 3.
-Examine the sending theme and language in the Old and New Testaments. - 4.
-Formulate a missiology of church multiplication for his or her ministry context. - 5.
-Develop a vision and plan for leading churches to multiply. - 6.
-Implement a missional hermeneutic in leadership. - 7.
+Examine the sending theme and language in the Old and New Testaments. - 3.
+Formulate a missiology of church multiplication for his or her ministry context. - 4.
+Develop a vision and plan for leading churches to multiply. - 5.
+Implement a missional hermeneutic in leadership. - 6.
 Develop a strategy for discovering, developing, and deploying missional leaders in a local church context.